THE SACRED HEAD BIBLE

 the Hebrew

-scriptures were not maintained by the Church, but entirely by the Jews, and
+scriptures were not maintained by the Church, but entirely by the Synagogue,

 systematically excised or at least obscured by antichristic scribes, at least